(last updated 25 July 2020)

 After their marriage James and Emma moved to Kingsclere in Hampshire where they established a bakery.
 The UK censuses indicate they lived the remainder of their lives at Kingsclere and had three children of their own there: Albert, Henry Thomas and Emma Letitia Hussey.
 James died at Kingsclere in 1879.
 The 1881 census shows the widowed Emma living at Woodlands in Kingsclere with her two sons, Albert and Henry Thomas, and working as a baker and grocer.
 At the time of the 1891 and 1901 censuses she was at Fair Oak in Kingsclere and working as an assistant grocer.
 The Catherine House index indicates she died at Kingsclere in 1908 when she was 86 years old.

-1. Albert Hussey.
-Born at Kingsclere in 1857, Albert was working as a grocer's assistant at his mother's shop at Kingsclere in 1881.
+1. Albert Hussey (1857-1928).
+Born at Kingsclere in Hampshire, Albert was working as a grocer's assistant at his mother's shop there in 1881.
 The 1891 census shows him working as a baker at the Broadmoor Asylum at Sandhurst in Berkshire.
-The following year he married Ann Asenath Wort (1860-1939), the daughter of George Wort and Jane Moody.
+The following year he married Ann Asenath Wort (1860-1939), the daughter of George Wort (1827-1900), a carpenter, and Jane Moody (1828-75).
 Ann had been born at Coombe Bissett in Wiltshire.
-Her father and mother were born respectively at Redynch and Heale.
-The 1901 census has Albert (then a 43 year-old baker) and Asenath living on Cambridge Road in Crowthorne in Berkshire with their eight year-old son George James Hussey who had been born at Crowthorne.
+Her father and mother were born respectively at Redynch and Heale in Wiltshire.
+The 1901 census has Albert (then a 43 year-old baker) and Ann living on Cambridge Road in Crowthorne in Berkshire with their eight year-old son George James Hussey who had been born at Crowthorne.
 They were still there in 1911 and George had begun working as a carpenter's apprentice.
 The UK National Probate Calendar tells us Albert died at Crowthorne on 26 August 1928 and Ann at the Wokingham Infirmary in Berkshire on 19 January 1939.
 Probate from her will was granted to George James Hussey, a metropolitan police pensioner, and Edward James Noakes, a sub-postmaster.
 Ancestry's records of 'London Marriages and Banns, 1754-1932' shows George, then a 33 year-old bachelor and police officer, married Ethel Gertrude Richards, a 40 year-old spinster, at Christ Church at Geenwich in London on 27 November 1926.
 George's father was said to be Albert Hussey (retired) and Ethel's was John Edward William Richards, a waterman.
 The wedding was witnessed by Ethel's father and an Albert George Barber.
 We think George and Ethel may have later separated although that has still to be confirmed.
 Nor have we been able to determine with any certainty where and when George James Hussey died.

 3. Emma Letitia Hussey (1863-1941).
 The 1881 census shows Emma (an 18 year-old shop assistant born at Monk Sherborne) living there with her aunt and uncle Mary Anne and William Bonney.
 In 1891 she was living and working with her widowed mother at the latter's bakery at Fair Oak in Kingsclere.
-According to information provided to us by Nigel Gerdes, Emma married Charles Davies at Woodlands on 31 August 1892.
+According to information provided to us by Nigel Gerdes, Emma married Charles Davies at Woodlands in Hampshire on 31 August 1892.
 Charles, who worked as a butcher, was born at Kington in Hertfordshire in around 1868, the son of William and Jane Davies.
 Their wedding was witnessed by Emma's brother, Henry Thomas Hussey, and Mary Jane Cooper.
-The 1901 census shows Charles (32) and Emma (38) living at 2 Magnolia Terrace in Abergavenny in Monouthshire.
+The 1901 census shows Charles (32) and Emma (38) living at 2 Magnolia Terrace in Abergavenny in Monmouthshire.
 With them were their two daughters Lily Letitia (7 and born at Kington) and Stella Louisa Davies (2, Old Radnor Walton) who died not long after the census was taken.
-The 1911 census shows them living on Ladysmith Street in Blackwood in Monmouthshire in 1911 together with their two children: Lily Letitia (17) and Reginald Davies (8 years old and born at Abergavenny).
+The 1911 census shows them living on Ladysmith Street in Blackwood in Monmouthshire together with Lily Letitia (now aged 17) and Reginald Davies (8 years old and born at Abergavenny).
 Although still to be confirmed, we think Reginald was baptised as William Reginald Charles Davies.
 If this is the case we can further say that his father, Charles Davies, died on 8 February 1934.
 According to the England and Wales Probate Calendar, he was then living at Stanley House on Stanley Street in Blackwood in Monmouthshire and probate was granted to his son who was working as a master baker.
 We think Emma Letitia Davies nee Hussey died, aged 78, in the Abergavenny registration district of Monmouthshire in 1941 although this also has still to be confirmed.
 What of their two surviving children?

 George Kersley (1820-1908) & Jane Blunden (1826-1902)